 - Travel to resort

 - Equipment hire

 Our initial hotel and meeting point is the Hotel Lacour in Mont Dauphin.
-The hotel is often used by ski tourers, offering comfortable accommodation, good access to the Queyras and Haute Ubaye regions, and is only 50m from the train station in Mont Dauphin.
+The hotel is often used by skiers, as it offers convenient accommodation just 50m from the train station in Mont Dauphin, with good access to the Queyras and Haute Ubaye regions.
 Rooms are provided on a twin (or occasionally triple) sharing basis, but If you wish to book a single room please let us know at the time of booking and we will confirm availability.
 Hotel details can be found on our Accommodation page.